taustation-fan/taustation-fan.github.io/README.md

 * New skills
 * Extension to the random encounters in the Ruins.
 * Multi-player cooperative Player-vs-Environment campaigns
+* Ability to refurbish and colonize abandoned stations
 * Music and sound effects